TechyJoe/portifolio/README.md

 ### 🙋‍♂️ About Me

-- 🎓 Computer Science graduate from Karatina University
+- 🎓 Computer Science graduate.
-- 💼 Passionate about transforming data into meaningful insights
+- 💼 Passionate about transforming data into meaningful insights.
-- 🧠 Focused on data science, machine learning, and cloud technologies
+- 🧠 Focused on data engineering, data analytics, and cloud technologies.
-- 🌍 Exploring real-world finance and analytics projects
+- 🌍 Exploring real-world finance and analytics projects.
-- 📍 Currently working on end-to-end data projects using Python, SQL, Azure, and Power BI
+- 📍 Currently working on end-to-end data projects using Python, SQL, Azure, Power BI and data engineering tools such as airflow.

 ---